GameCube accessories: Memory cards

 The GameCube's memory card options comprise three distinctive capacities, with each exhibiting a different color variant.
 Specifically, these card models include the Memory Card 59 in grey, boasting a storage capacity of 4 Mbit or 512 KB; the 251 model in black with a capacity of 16 Mbit or 2 MB; and the 1019 model in white, exhibiting the largest storage capacity of 64 Mbit or 8 MB.
 The maximum capacity for a single card is 127 files.
 Each card necessitates five blocks of system data, denoting that the physical dimensions of the cards are either 64, 256, or 1024.

 Certain games, such as Animal Crossing and Pokémon Colosseum, require very large save files and were originally bundled with a Memory Card 59 with game-themed stickers.
 Pokémon Box: Ruby and Sapphire was bundled with an exclusive translucent red and blue colored Memory Card 59, with matching stickers.
 Club Nintendo members in Japan briefly had the opportunity to exchange points for a white and blue Memory Card 251, with club themed stickers.

+SD Card Adapter

+The SD Card Adapter is a passive memory card adapter that connects an SD card in SPI mode to the EXI interface in the Memory Card Slot, which is electrically compatible with SPI.
+This adapter is used by Dōbutsu no Mori e+ and Pokémon Channel, as well as many unofficial games and programs.
+A notable feature present in the SD Card Adapter not found in its clones is a physical Write-Protect switch to detect if the inserted SD card is write protected.
+Unofficial clones are often referred to as an SDGecko, and one is included with the SD Media Launcher.